• Skip to primary navigation

 • ½ C (130 g) pata pīnati (peanut butter)

-• ⅓ C (110 g) C mīere kōura (golden syrup) This can be replaced with mīere (honey), marahihi māpere (maple syrup) or mīere teiti (date syrup).
+• ⅓ C (110 g) C mīere kōura (golden syrup), mīere (honey), marahihi māpere (maple syrup) or mīere teiti (date syrup).

-• 60 g pata (butter) or noni kokonati (coconut oil)
+• 60 g pata (butter) or noni kokonati (coconut oil).

-• 2 tsp (10 ml) wanira (vanilla)
+• 2 teaspoon (10 ml) wanira (vanilla)

 • 1 hēki (eggs, size 6)

-• ¼ tsp tote (salt, fine)
+• ¼ teaspoon tote (salt, fine)

 • ¼ C (17 g) kokonati (coconut)

-• ¼ C (35 g) puehu parāoa (flour) or puehu kānga (cornflour) for a gluten free option.
+• ¼ C (35 g) puehu parāoa (flour) or for a gluten free option, use puehu kānga (cornflour).

-• ½ tsp pēkana paura (baking powder)
+• ½ teaspoon pēkana paura (baking powder)

-• ½ C (100 g) tītipi tiakarete (chocolate chips) or chopped chocolate
+• ½ C (100 g) tītipi tiakarete (chocolate chips), drops or chopped chocolate of any kind.

 The Decorations - Ngā Whakarākei (optional)

-• 3 tbsp (45 g) pata pīnati (peanut butter)
+• 3 tablespoon (45 g) pata pīnati (peanut butter)

 • 50 g tītipi tiakarete (chocolate chips) or chopped chocolate